 Avocado Deviled Eggs

 - 2 tablespoons mayonnaise

 - Using a sharp knife, slice each egg in half lengthwise.

 - Gently remove the yolks and place them in a medium bowl.
 Arrange the egg white halves on a serving plate.

 - Mash the egg yolks well with a fork.
-Add the guacamole and keep mashing and mixing until smooth.
+Add the guacamole and the mayonnaise and keep mashing and mixing until smooth.